Dlibmanw/CV/README.md

 ## Dafna Libman

-I am an energetic and ambitious Full Stack Junior Developer, currently looking for a role where I can continue to build my programming skills.
+A Full Stack Junior Developer, currently looking for a role where I can continue to build my programming skills.
+My background combines both analytical and business development skills.
 I'm a Biotechnology Engineer with experience in Water Treatment.
-After moving to the UK 7 years ago I've made a career transition and worked in Sales for different tech and software companies.
-Recently it became clear to me that it's time to go back to the roots and do something that is more technology focused.
-Coding was something that I always wanted to learn and being surrounded by developers in my previous job I was very inspired and decided to join the intensive 12 weeks Makers bootcamp.
+After moving to the UK 7 years ago I've made a career transition and worked as a sales proffessional for different tech and software companies.
+Recently decided that I want to go back to what I love the most, which is building things and be part of the creation.
+Coding was something that I always wanted to learn and being surrounded by developers in my previous job I felt very inspired and decided to join the intensive Makers coding bootcamp.

 Since January 2020, I have been studying at Makers Academy, where I have been learning fundamentals of software development.
-I've also learned good coding practices and the gained pairing and team work experiences.
+I've also learned good coding practices and gained pairing and team work experience.

-I believe the combination between the skills I've gained at Makers and my communication skills gained while working as a sales professional, will allow me to add value to my next employer quickly.
+I believe the combination between the skills I've gained at Makers and the communication skills gained while working as a sales professional, will allow me to add value to my next employer quickly.

 ## Skills

-#### Fast learner
+#### Self starter

-I am a self starter that have the ability and discipline to learn a new subject by myself.
-When joining Ravelin, my previous employer I didn't get much training as both the company and the team were very small and still at the stage of building internal processes.
-I've managed to study about our product quickly to the level where I could have a conversation with prospect clients about the company's machine learning based product, which enabled me to constantly exceed my monthly sales targets.
+I have the ability and discipline to learn a new subject by myself.
+When joining Ravelin, my previous employer, I didn't get much training as both the company and the team were small and still at the stage of building internal processes.
+I've managed to study about our product quickly and within couple of weeks I was able to have meaningful conversations with prospect clients about the company's machine learning based solution.
+Through continues learning as well using the trial and error approach, I was able to improve my sales process and constantly exceed my monthly sales targets.

 #### Analytical thinker

-As a Process Engineer at Nirosoft, I developed complex water treatment processes, optimized processes efficiency under clients' requirement.
+As a Process Engineer at Fluence Corporation (previously Nirosoft Industries Ltd), I developed complex water treatment processes and optimized processes efficiency to allow sufficient quality of product water.
 My main achievement was designing a water treatment plant for a paper manufacturing factory in Chile, with a capacity of 165m3/hour at the total value of US$1.15M.

 ## Education